 - Jaguar Bus Company.
 The Jaguar booking office in Kampala is located along Namirembe road, close to the Mengo City Oil branch.
 The best way to access the Jaguar booking office is by taking a Boda Boda.

 - Horizon coaches.
 Horizon is one of the oldest bus companies in Uganda.
 Daily buses are running from Kampala through Mbarara and Kabale towns daily.

 - Bismarkan coaches.
 Bismarkan is a reliable bus company when traveling to Kisoro from Kampala.
 Biskmarkan buses park in the central bus park in the Kisenyi neighborhood in Kampala.

 - Trinity Bus.
-Trinity buses run the Kampala-Kigali route, but do pass through Kisoro and Kabale towns on the way to Rwanda.
+Trinity buses run the Kampala-Kigali route but pass through Kisoro and Kabale towns on the way to Rwanda.